DiscipleTools/Documentation/HOME.md

 ## Plugin Contribution

-All our plugin are open source, you can see a list of theme [here](https://disciple.tools/plugins/)
+All our plugins are open source, you can see a list of them [here](https://disciple.tools/plugins/)

 Use the same instructions for the Theme to Fork and Contribute to a plugin